akshaym9615/assignment/README.md

 ## Deployment –

 • Since we will be using kubernetes as our orchestration tool.
 We need to have k8s cluster up and running.
-We can easily setup by following the Kubeadm documentation.(https://kubernetes.io/docs/setup/independent/install-kubeadm/)
+We can easily setup   by following the Kubeadm documentation.(https://kubernetes.io/docs/setup/independent/install-kubeadm/)<br/>
 • If you don’t want to use the documentation, it’s fine, as I have also provided the ansible script to automate the kubernetes   cluster.
-(Just pass the variables and you will have a running k8s cluster)
+(Just pass the variables and you will have a running k8s cluster)<br/>
 • Now, there are various method to deploy the services in k8s cluster.
-We can use kubectl cli, Spinnaker, Helm Charts, etc.
+We can use kubectl cli, Spinnaker, Helm Charts, etc.<br/>
 •	Here we will be using Helm Charts.
 Helm uses a packaging format called charts.
 A chart is a collection of files that           describe a related set of Kubernetes resources.<br/>
 •	I have created the helm charts for nodejs service.